 § 3 Delivery time and delay in delivery

 - The delivery time stated by us in the order is binding.
 If the delivery time is not stated in the order and has not been otherwise agreed, it shall be two weeks from the conclusion of the contract.
 The supplier is obliged to inform us immediately if it is likely that it will not be able to meet the agreed delivery times, for whatever reason.

 - If the supplier is in default, we may - in addition to further legal claims - demand lump-sum damages for default amounting to 1% of the net price per completed calendar week, but not more than 5% of the net price of the goods delivered late in total.
-We reserve the right to prove that a higher damage has occurred; the supplier reserves the right to prove that no damage or only a considerably lower damage has occurred.
+We reserve the right to prove that a higher damage has occurred; the supplier that no damage or only a considerably lower damage has occurred.

 § 4 Third parties, delivery, transfer of risk, default of acceptance